Our projects

 Tackling emissions from Indonesia‘s heavy industry

-Heavy industries – such as steel, cement, iron – are huge contributors to climate change.
+Heavy industries – such as iron & steel and cement, – are significant contributors to climate change.
 Indonesia is a major producer of many heavy industry products.
 And emissions from heavy industry account for up to 20 per cent of the country’s greenhouse gas emissions.
+Moreover, the industry sector employs 30 per cent of the country’s workforce.
+Despite this, Indonesia does not have a just transition strategy to reduce emissions from industry.
 Without urgent action, as demand for these products grows, so will their climate impact.
-Despite this, Indonesia does not have a coherent strategy to reduce emissions from industry.

 Skip to section